River Lymn: History

 The manipulation of the river channel has a long history, dating back to at least the thirteenth century, when the river was diverted to the south at Firsby Clough and then to the east at White Cross Clough, creating two channels.
 Because the old channel ran through the manor of Croft, and was used to supply drinking water for cattle, an agreement for its management was reached in 1240.
 The flow was diverted along the old channel for the first three weeks after Easter, and then along the new channel for three weeks.
 This six-week cycle was repeated until Michaelmas (29 September).
 The arrangement was ratified by the Court of Sewers in 1432 and 1501, and continued in operation until at least 1774.
 The original channel is the Lymn, while the southern channel has been straightened and enlarged to become the Steeping River.

 Thorpe Culvert takes its name from a culvert which was built under the river to drain water into the Bell Water Drain.
 The area to the north of the culvert became part of the Witham Fourth District in 1818, and the culvert was built soon afterwards.
 Responsibility for the drain passed to the Witham and Steeping Catchment Board following the passing of the Land Drainage Act in 1930, and they commissioned a new pumping station to pump water from the drain into the Steeping in 1938.
-It contained two Ruston and Hornsby diesel engines, driving 36 in Gwynnes centrifugal pumps, and could pump 322M gallons (1,460 Ml) per day when both were running.
+It contained two Ruston & Hornsby diesel engines, driving 36 in Gwynnes centrifugal pumps, and could pump 322M gallons (1,460 Ml) per day when both were running.